-Due to the current public health situation and requirements put in place by the Alameda County Public Health Department, the LARPD preschool program has been suspended for summer 2020.
+Due to the current public health situation and requirements put in place by the Alameda County Public Health Department, the LARPD preschool program has been suspended through December 2020.
 If you have any questions regarding the preschool program, please contact our Youth Services Office at 925-960-2480 or email firstname.lastname@example.org.

 Livermore Area Recreation and Park District is dedicated to providing part-time, play-based, child-centered, educational preschool programs for children ages one (1) to five (5) years of age.
 We believe children learn through meaningful play.
 Our play-based program reflects the integration of physical, cognitive, social, emotional, language and self-help areas for the total development of the child.
 Meaningful play encourages curiosity, discovery and problem solving which allow individual growth and development of a positive self-image.
 Although we are a month-to-month program, our schedule is determined by the Livermore Valley Joint Unified School District calendar.
 For the enrolling school year, children will be:

 Registration for Preschool and Pre-K takes place in early March for the upcoming school year.
 Please contact our Preschool Office at 925-960-2486 for more information.